-Parents love this two-stage mattress's cool feel and woven cover.
+Parents love this two-stages cool feel and woven cover.
 A softer option, made from memory foam gel with hypoallergenic core.
 Lightweight and easy to lift for changing sheets.
 Breathable waterproof cover.
 Toddler side is topped with a layer of soybean gel memory foam for added comfort.

 Check to make sure the binding is in good shape – some customers reported problems.
 Some found the infant side too soft.

-Mattress is free of phthalates, lead, formaldehyde, and toxic flame retardants.
+Free of phthalates, lead, formaldehyde, and toxic flame retardants.
 Cover is made of 50 percent cotton and 50 percent rayon.
 Has square corners for a snug fit in cribs and toddler beds.
-Lock stitch construction prevents leaks inside mattress.
+Lock stitch construction prevents leaks inside.
 GreenGuard Gold certified.

 Mattress feels a bit too lightweight and flimsy compared to others.

 Meets all safety standards and is made with 100% CertiPur foam.
 Cover is washable and leak-proof and covers a non-toxic woven mattress layer.
 Foam is high density and won't compress or sag even with years of use.

 Many parents decided to upgrade the cover to one that was more durable.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 A child's safety is one of the most important things in the world to parents, and the wrong crib mattress can be problematic and even hazardous.